-He was elected president for 1936 for his fellow builders at the Association's election meeting in November.
-Sort will be installed at the BCA's manual dimner dance, which this year is to be held in the ballicom of E Cetter Hotel.
-The date is Saturday night, January 14.
+Sat using counting contractors Associ-tion.
+He was elected pesident for 1936 by his fellow builders at the Associ-dar's election meeting in November.
+Sort will be installed at the BCA's menal dimer dance, which this year is to be held in the ballnoom of E Cotter Hotel.
+The date in Saturday night, January 14.